• Skip to primary navigation

 I didn’t have this fella in the pic try out this shirt for me, but my fella looked just as good in

-The reality is, Western Rise is first and foremost a men’s outdoor/travel clothing company – with a stylish edge that can seamlessly take fellas from the office to the mountains, and returning to their roots served them well in the last year.
+Western Rise is a men’s outdoor/travel clothing company – with a stylish edge that can seamlessly take fellas from the office to the mountains, and returning to their roots served them well in the last year.
 They’ve focused on and expanded their men’s lineup and achieved some accolades in so doing, like Best Travel Clothing in Carryology’s 2019 Carry Awards (this award was specifically given to their men’s Evolution Pant).

 If you’re not already a stark raving fan of merino wool as awesome travel clothing, let me enlighten you.
 Here’s why merino wool ROCKS: